major-segfault/khalilstemmler-website-2019/src/pages/articles/software-design-architecture/organizing-app-logic.md

 ## 4. Domain Service logic

-> Core business that doesn't quite fit within the confines of a single entity.
+> Core business logic that doesn't quite fit within the confines of a single entity.

 Now we're in the **domain layer**.
 And [Domain-Driven Design](/articles/domain-driven-design-intro/) is the best way to approach creating a rich domain model.